By Karyn Greenstreet

 It doesn’t matter what the primary topic or focus of your mastermind group is, the purpose of most mastermind groups is to create success in your personal and professional life, as EACH PERSON defines “success.”

 Ah…but what do you do when a member want to talk about something off-topic that is affecting his success?
 What are the rules and guidelines you use to figure out whether to allow that conversation to blossom or to nip it in the bud?

-Here’s my take on off-topic conversation in a mastermind group: if the topic of conversation affects the member’s performance in the MAIN focus area of the group, it should be allowed.
+If the topic of conversation affects the member’s performance in the MAIN focus area of the group, it should be allowed.